NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 ![alt text](images/flowchart.png)

-### Components necessary to create an annotator (from [open CRAVAT wiki](https://github.com/KarchinLab/open-cravat/wiki/4.-Developer-Tutorial-(Annotators)))
+### Components necessary to create an annotator (from [Open-CRAVAT wiki](https://github.com/KarchinLab/open-cravat/wiki/4.-Developer-Tutorial-(Annotators)))

-An Open CRAVAT annotator consists of a python file, a YAML file, a data directory, and a markdown file.
+An Open-CRAVAT annotator consists of a python file, a YAML file, a data directory, and a markdown file.
 The file structure is

 ```text
 annotator/